thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 The third requirement for building Metasploitable3 is the [packer](https://www.packer.io/) tool.
 Again, this tool is produced by HashiCorp, and is used to automates the creation of any type of machine image.

 There is only a binary available for packer, distributed in a zip archive.
 Now, download the Debian package.
-This tutorial use Packer version 1.2.4.
+This tutorial uses Packer version 1.2.4.
 It would be worth checking if there is an updated version when you are building.
 Check the [Download Packer website](https://www.packer.io/downloads.html) and use an updated URL if an update is available.
 Download Packer using the following command:

 {% highlight bash %}
 thomasl@server:/tmp$ wget https://releases.hashicorp.com/packer/1.2.4/packer_1.2.4_linux_amd64.zip
 {% endhighlight %}

 Unzip the file.
-Note the `unzip` tool is provided by default in Ubuntu Desktop 18.04, but hash not been in the past.
+Note the `unzip` tool is provided by default in Ubuntu Desktop 18.04, but has not been in the past.
 If the following command does not work, make sure to install the `unzip` utility using: `sudo apt install unzip`.
 Not extract the zip archive:

 {% highlight bash %}
 thomasl@server:/tmp$ unzip packer_1.2.4_linux_amd64.zip